seng438-winter-2022/seng438-a4-JacobLansang/Assignment4-Report.md

 |  Has a high level of error detection as it finds code ambiguity and incorrect values in variables during early stages |  Is not applicable for black box testing |

 # Explain your SELENUIM test case design process
+In order to create SELENIUM test cases, we first had to determine which functionalities we were going to be checking.
+We decided to test the sportchek website.
+We listed off some of the the main functionalities that an average user would execute.
+More specifically, we decided on:
+  -Adding an item to the cart
+  -Purchasing an item
+  -Clearing shopping cart
+  -Logging out
+  -Logging in with valid username and password -Logging in with invalid username and password -Registering for an account
+  -Removing an item from shopping cart
+Once these functionalities were determined, we planned out which steps needed to be taken in order to accomplish all of these actions.
+After having determined these steps, we opened up SELENIUM and recorded our sequence of steps.

 # Explain the use of assertions and checkpoints